tomallens/sinatra-bugfixing/resources/music_library_database_app/getallroute_recipe.md

   let(:app) { Application.new }

-  context "GET /albums" do
+context 'GET /albums' do
-    it 'returns 200 OK' do
-      # Assuming the post with id 1 exists.
-      response = get('/albums')
+    it 'should return the list of albums' do response = get('/albums')

-      expect(response.status).to eq(200)
+      expected_response = 'Surfer Rosa, Waterloo, Super Trouper, Bossanova, Lover, Folklore, I Put a Spell on You, Baltimore, Here Comes the Sun, Fodder on My Wings, Ring Ring' expect(response.status).to eq(200)
-      # expect(response.body).to eq(expected_response)
+      expect(response.body).to eq(expected_response)
     end
   end
 end